hbirchtree/coffeecutie/README.Android.md

  - ANDROID_APK_SIGN_PASS : password for given keychain (not cached, no worries)

 You might have to help the scripts to find the SDK, NDK and other utilities (zipalign etc.)

+You may also want to use the coffeecutie-meta repository to build multi-arch APKs autonomously.

 # Typical errors (or mistakes, whatever)
 ## Not giving SDL_android_main.c to SDL2_ANDROID_MAIN_FILE